 Glen of Imaal Terrier

-- 1 foot to 1 foot, 2 inches tall at the shoulder
+Height:12 to 14 inches tall at the shoulder

 This powerful terrier was originally bred to be a tenacious hunter of fox, badger, and rodents, even pursuing his prey underground.
 Although the modern Glen is more likely to spend his days relaxing with his family, he still has a hunter's heart.
 Nothing is more enjoyable to him than a good chase after a pesky squirrel or the neighbor's cat — other than, perhaps, a good dig.
 A Glen will happily dig up your flower garden if you let him.